vonfalk/storm-javavis/doc/06-Libraries/01-Inline_assembler/index.md

 It is worth to notice that some of the limitations in X86 assembly does not exist in the bytecode.
-For example, it is not possible to have both a source and a destination operand in memory in raw X86 assembly, but the code generation solves this by emitting extra instructions as neccessary.
+For example, it is not possible to have both a source and a destination operand in memory in raw X86 assembly, but the code generation solves this by emitting extra instructions as necessary.
 The code generation always takes care of preserving any registers when doing these kind of things, which means that it is entirely transparent.